-Apogee SO-100 and SO-200 series oxygen sensors are built with a polypropylene housing and are designed to be installed in soil/porous media or sealed chambers, in addition to air.
+Apogee SO-400 series oxygen sensors are built with a polypropylene plastic housing and are designed to be installed in soil/porous media or sealed chambers, in addition to air.

 Note: To facilitate the most stable readings, sensors should be mounted vertically, with the opening pointed down and the cable pointed up.
 This orientation allows better contact between the electrolyte and signal processing circuitry.